wezard-it/fastify-svc-boilerplate/readme.md

 -   `WezardErrorHandler.ts` defines error management and logging.
 It handles all responses in case an error occurs.
 -   `WezardReqInitializer.ts` sets the logger for the request and logs the initial message.
 -   `WezardResponseLogger.ts` logs the final request message.
--   `authentication.ts` contains authentication functions to use in `.routes.ts` plugin files.
-E.g., `instance.post('/login', { preHandler: [authFirebase], schema: { body: _schema.LoginBody } }, authController.login)`.
-Here, you can add different authentication functions (e.g., admin, user, internal, etc.).
+-   `authentication` folder contains authentication functions to use in `.routes.ts` plugin files.
+E.g., `instance.post('/login', { preHandler: [authToken], schema: { body: _schema.LoginBody } }, authController.login)`.
+Here you can define different kind of authentication (eg: authToken) and for each of them define their implementation (eg: `firebase-auth.ts`)

 ## Prisma